shdlabs/SSTorytime/docs/graph_report.md

 * *Sources* and *Sinks*: these are nodes that start and end a path through the graph.
 They exchange places if one changes the sign of the link type.

+* *Appointed nodes*: when several nodes point to a single hub that appointee is called an appointed agent in Promise Theory.
+The cluster of nodes all pointing / electing a single individual are thus correlated by the appointee (they have it in common).
+Such structures help us to see processes and process histories.

+* * For "leads to" arrows, these structures are confluences of arrows or explosions from a point.
+* * For "contains" arrows, these structures are the containers or shared members
+* * For "property expression" arrows, these structures are compositions of attributes or shared attributes common to several compositions
+* * For "near" arrows, these structures are synonym / alias / or density clusters

 * *Eigenvector centrality*: undirected graphs have a property by virtue of the Frobenious-Perron theorem that every undirected graph has a non-negative principal eigenvector.
 It ranks the 'connectedness' of nodes, or their importance, by measuring